Targeted Adaptive Design: Introduction

 A closely connected topic is the design and analysis of computer experiments \cite{sacks1989design,kennedy2001bayesian}.
 Here the problem is that expensive computer simulations must be run at a continuous range of input parameter settings (and, potentially, at a range of physical fidelities) in order to predict physical observations, so that the model itself may be constrained and possibly refined.
 The expense of computer simulations has incentivized research on optimal adaptive sequential strategies for sampling simulation input settings.
 In \cite{huang2006sequential}, an expected improvement maximization criterion was demonstrated in the context of multiple-fidelity simulations of metal formation.
 The work described in \cite{sinsbeck2017sequential} gives applications of sequential design with minimization of Bayesian risk.

-In principle, one could attempt an approach for the problem of product feature design described above by adopting a BO-type methodology, minimizing some scalar black-box function such as $\phi(x)=\sum_{i=1}^E (g_i-f_{T,i})^2$.
-This approach would not, however, make good use of the acquired information concerning the measurement uncertainties on the components of $g$ and hence would not allow us to make efficient trade-offs between the tolerances represented by $\tau$.

-We will describe instead an approach we call \textit{targeted adaptive design} (TAD) that exploits valuable connections to BO and OED but differs from them in decisive ways.
+We will describe an approach to target optimization adapted to the manufacturing problem that we call \textit{targeted adaptive design} (TAD).
+TAD exploits valuable connections to BO and OED but differs from them in decisive ways.
 We will introduce a GP surrogate, albeit a vector-valued GP surrogate (since the response is vector-valued).
 One difference from usual practice is that rather than introducing new sample points one at a time, we do so in batches of $N_2$ points at a time (the reason for the notation will be clear below).
 This is not customary in the statistical sequential OED literature, although recent BO approaches have featured batch sampling (e.g., \cite{NIPS2016_18d10dc6,contal2013parallel,gonzalez2016batch}).
-In addition, instead of extremizing expected improvement or some variant thereof, our objective will be obtained by extremizing the \textit{expected log-predictive likelihood} that the latent response $f(x)$ attain the target value $f_T$.
-The resulting TAD acquisition function has a simple closed form.
-We exhibit this acquisition function in \cref{subsec:objectivefn}.
-It has some distinct advantages over existing acquisition functions: it is both easy to compute (unlike, for example, the knowledge gradient \cite{NIPS2016_18d10dc6}) and continuously differentiable (unlike the expected improvement \cite{jones1998efficient}), making it an interesting candidate for use with gradient optimization methods in high-dimensional problems.